lanl/dsi/examples/rcsbpdb/README.md

 ### datasets (Tier 1)

-The `datasets` table contains one row per RCSB PDB structure.
+The `datasets` table contains one row per resolved RCSB PDB dataset.

-Typical columns include:
+Table fields are a subset of the following properties:

 | Column              | Description                                                                               |
 | ------------------- | ----------------------------------------------------------------------------------------- |